mig-migazi/IOTUnified/fdi/FDI_DEMO_SUMMARY.md

 This implementation shows exactly how real FDI clients work in industrial automation:

-1. **No Custom Code Required**: The FDI client automatically knows how to configure the Eaton Smart Breaker just by loading the `.fdi` file
+1. **No Custom Code Required**: The FDI client automatically knows how to configure the Smart Breaker just by loading the `.fdi` file
 2. **Standard Templates**: Pre-defined configuration templates can be applied to any compatible device
 3. **Unified Interface**: Same client can configure different device types using their respective `.fdi` files
 4. **Protocol Translation**: FDI commands are automatically translated to the device's native protocol (MQTT/LwM2M/Sparkplug B)